Key takeaways

 I think what happens in the classroom and what happens on the playground and what happens in the hallway, they are all intertwined.
 Or the word we like to use is they all braid in together.
 That students do not just build a relationship with a teacher because the teacher stands at the doorway and says hello when they walk in.
 Yes, that is great, but that student built just as much of a relationship right in the middle of struggling through reading or math homework – and with the same teacher.
 So, relationship is made up of these interactions and these interactions drive not just feelings, but also drive learning, development, and belonging.
 We want people to understand relationship, not as a checklist item, like “check, we built a relationship; we are done.”
 We want people to understand relationship as the very core integrated, braided, foundation to everything we do.

-When you have spoken about HOPE in your work, how has it been received by your community?
+When you have spoken about the HOPE framework in your work, how has it been received by your community?
 Do you have any stories to illustrate how the community feels about the HOPE concepts?

 Since most of my work involves getting in front of people in workshops talking about relationships, the most dramatic impact is reframing the conversations about children, about families, about community, from the deficit to strength and from problems to relationships.
 When we share this model people feel HOPEful.
-I cannot tell you how many times people would talk about, how important it is to learn about the adverse childhood experiences (ACEs), but how overwhelming it felt to think about all of the children, all of the communities, and all of the present in historical reasons that contribute to the ACEs.
-To be able to present positive childhood experience (PCEs) to engage people in thinking about PCEs restores that balance.
-HOPE gave us pathways to think about what PCEs can do.
+I cannot tell you how many times people would talk about, how important it is to learn about the Adverse Childhood Experiences (ACEs), but how overwhelming it felt to think about all of the children, all of the communities, and all of the present in historical reasons that contribute to the ACEs.
+To be able to present PCEs to engage people in thinking about PCEs restores that balance.
+The HOPE [framework] gave us pathways to think about what PCEs can do.
 And most importantly, it encouraged people to think about the kind of PCEs that are already happening within our children’s families, their communities, and their schools, and then intentionally grow from there.

-Is there anything else you’d like to share about how HOPE is in action in your work?
+Is there anything else you’d like to share about how you apply the HOPE framework in your work?

-Perhaps the most important two ideas that come from our work that links so closely to HOPE is, one, the simple ordinary interactions day in and day out are the fundamental building blocks of human relationships.
-And then human relationships are the fundamental building blocks of these PCEs.
-Two, if we care about these interactions, if we care about these relationships, if we care about these positive childhood experiences, then perhaps the most important thing we can do is to support those people and places who are providing just these interactions.
+Perhaps the most important two ideas that come from our work that links so closely to the HOPE [framework] is, one, the simple ordinary interactions day in and day out are the fundamental Building Blocks of human relationships.
+And then human relationships are the fundamental Building Blocks of these PCEs.
+Two, if we care about these interactions, if we care about these relationships, if we care about these PCEs, then perhaps the most important thing we can do is to support those people and places who are providing just these interactions.
 Those who are facilitating just these relationships and who are part of the fabric of positive childhood experiences for children.
 So often, we jump straight to “We want do this for the children” but what we do to help the people and places that support children is what ultimately helps children.